bioio-devs/bioio-ome-tiff/README.md

 ## OmeTiffWriter

-Import the writer:
+Import for the writer:

 ```python
 from bioio_ome_tiff.writers import OmeTiffWriter
 ```

-The `OmeTiffWriter` lets you save NumPy or Dask arrays to OME-TIFF files, supporting:
+The `OmeTiffWriter` lets you save image data to OME-TIFF files, supporting:

 * Single- or multi-scene datasets with explicit dimension order
 * Custom channel names, colors, and physical pixel sizes